farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 }
 ```

-The recipe editor is closed because it defines recipe editing UI and validation without changing them for different users.
+The recipe editor is closed because it defines recipe the editing UI and validation without changing them for different UI flows.
 It's also open because each caller can decide what happens after important events like save or cancel.

 This particular modification is simple, but the pattern can be used for all kinds of powerful reusability.

 ## Event Handlers and Continuations

-The UI component used "event handlers".
-These are but one of a similar family customizable behavior.
+The recipe UI component used "event handlers".
+These are but one of a family of customizable behavior patterns.

 Continuations define the behavior to "continue with" once some decision or other process has finished.